Volunteering at Christmas

 Santa fun runs

-Fancy raising money for charity whilst simultaneously burning off those eight candy canes you just scoffed?
-Check your local newspaper or Running Diary to see if there’s a Santa fun run in your area.
-For a small entry fee (usually around £10-20) you get given a Father Christmas suit to do a sponsored run in.
-Lengths of these runs vary from one mile (do-able) to 10 kilometres (might need a few reindeer to drag you along).
-If cardiovascular activity doesn’t mix well with your mince-pie food baby, organisers will always need volunteers to help run the event.
+For a small entry fee (usually around £10-20) you’ll usually get a Father Christmas suit to do a sponsored run in.
+The length of these runs vary from one mile (do-able) to 10 kilometres (might need a few reindeer to drag you along the finish line).
+If moving your body any more than necessary doesn’t mix well with your mince-pie food baby, then you can always volunteer to help run the event.

 Small things you can do

-If you’re thinking: “That’s all very well, but you know what?
-I really can’t be bothered.
+If you’re thinking: “That’s all super nice, but you know what?
+I really can’t be bothered to think about volunteering at Christmas near me.
 I LIKE binge-eating and watching the Queen’s speech.
-Can’t I just do something TINY to make me feel good so I can go back to demolishing this tin of Quality Street?”
-Look no further…
+Can’t I just do something TINY to help whilst making sure that this nice tub of Quality Street gets finished before Christmas Day?”
+We hear you and we’ve got you covered.
+Simply:

 - Shake a charity bucket by a supermarket till.